Takuma Sato

-After a year hiatus, Sato returned to open-wheel racing in the IndyCar Series with KV in 2010.
+After a year's hiatus, Sato returned to open-wheel racing in the IndyCar Series with KV in 2010.
 He took his maiden pole position at the Iowa Corn Indy 250 in 2011, and became the first Asian driver to win an IndyCar race at the Grand Prix of Long Beach in 2013 with Foyt.

 His one-off entry in Formula E at the 2014 Beijing ePrix marked the first—and to this date, only—time that Sato competed without a Honda power unit in his professional career, using a spec McLaren powertrain.

 Sato signed for Andretti in 2017, winning the Indianapolis 500 for the first time.
-He took several further wins across his 2018 and 2019 seasons with RLL, before again winning at Indianapolis in 2020.
-Sato competed for Dale Coyne Racing in 2022, before moving into part-time roles from 2023 onwards.
+He won several other times across his 2018 and 2019 seasons with RLL, before again winning at Indianapolis in 2020.
+Sato competed for Dale Coyne Racing in 2022, before moving in 2023 into part-time roles.

 Sato is a widely popular figure amongst fans and media worldwide, renowned for his aggressive driving style and motto No Attack, No Chance.

 Early career

 Born in Tokyo, Sato began karting in Japan at the age of nineteen.
 After winning the national karting title in 1997, he moved to Europe with backing from Honda.
 He briefly raced in Vauxhall Junior and Formula Opel, before debuting in Class B of the British Formula 3 Championship mid-way through 1999 British Formula Three Championship with class wins at the British Grand Prix and Spa for Diamond Racing.
 He moved to the top class of the championship with Carlin Motorsport in 2000, taking four wins and third place in the championship.
 In 2001, he won twelve out of 26 races to take a dominant championship win, the first for a Japanese driver in the series.
-In 2001 he also won the prestigious Macau Grand Prix and Masters of Formula 3 non-championship F3 races.
+In 2001, he also won the prestigious Macau Grand Prix and Masters of Formula 3 non-championship F3 races.